Picovoice/speech-to-intent-benchmark/README.md

 ### Rhino

-Signup for [Picovoice Console](https://console.picovoice.ai/) and get a free AccessKey.
-Then run the benchmark for Rhino:
+Signup for [Picovoice Console](https://console.picovoice.ai/) and get a free `AccessKey`.
+Then run the benchmark:

 ```console
 python3 benchmark/benchmark.py \